GSP

 Interface Stability Committed

 sccs clean was originally written by Eric Allman at UCB in 1980.
 It was later maintained by various people at AT&T and Sun Microsystems.
-Since 2006, it is maintained by Joerg Schilling.
+Since 2006, it has been maintained by Joerg Schilling and the schilytools project authors.

 Search for or go to Top of page | Section 1 | Main Index